enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 == Memory Reuse

 The allocator uses a #link("https://en.wikipedia.org/wiki/Free_list")[free list] to track free memory regions.
 This attempts to maximise the reuse of memory.
 If a single word is freed, the allocator checks if its neighboring half is also free.
 If so, the whole 128-bit value is freed.
-Since only double words can be allocated, a free single word will not be reused unless its neighboring half is also free. _This fact is explicitly relied on by the memory representation of nets.
+Since double words can only be allocated at 16-byte-aligned addresses, a free single word will not be reused unless its neighboring half is also free. _This fact is explicitly relied on by the memory representation of nets.
 Specifically, some owned double-word values will keep one half free to represent a special form of the value_.

 = In-Memory Representation of Nodes

 == Negative Ports (or Positive Wires)

-TODO: explain this pls holy crap i don't like this wording, draw some diagrams or something.

 We will be storing polarized $k$-SIC nodes.
 Roughly, every 64-bit value on the heap is a negative port on the net.
-The way I prefer to view this is: they are the other end of the positive end of a wire.
+The way I prefer to view this is: values on the heap tell you what is on the other side of the positive end of a wire.
 There are some exceptions to this, but this is broadly the case.
-These 64-bit values can also be seen as the terminal end of a polarized wire.
-The single-word values store information on what is on the initial end of such a wire.

 Every double-word value on the heap, except the root at index 0, describes some node.
 For nodes with two negative ports, each word is one of those ports.
+This is because negative ports are connected to the positive end of a wire.
-For nodes with a single negative port, one word is that negative port and the other is information on where the other ports are wired to.
+The exception noted above occurs for nodes with a single negative port: one word is that negative port and the other is some node-dependent information.

-The memory layout of thes 64-bit, single-word, values is:
+The memory layout of these 64-bit, single-word, values is:

 #post.canvas(caption: "Memory layout of a port", {
   content((0, 0),